America, the Beautiful

 Katherine Lee Bates (1859-1929) in 1893 was a professor of English heading for Colorado.
-She made several stops along the way: first at Niagara Falls, then at the World Columbian Exhibition in Chicago (where new shining-white buildings made her think of "alabaster cities"), then at Pikes Peak.
+She made several stops along the way: first at Niagara Falls, then at the World Columbian Exhibition in Chicago (where new shining-white buildings made her think of "alabaster cities"); the Midwest gave her "fruited plains" (so Cecilia Margaret Rudin, Stories of Hymns We Love, John Rudin & Company, 1934 (I use the fourteenth printing of 1951), p.
+80).
+Eventually she climbed Pikes Peak (which made her think of beautiful skies).
 She started on a rough draft of it then and there, and after polishing it a little, sent it to The Congregationist, which published the poem in its July 4, 1895 edition.

 The result doesn't strike me as particularly good, even if you like the common version of the song: "O beautiful for halcyon skies, For amber waves of grain, For purple mountain majesties Above the enameled plain!
 America!
 America!
 God shed his grace on thee Till souls wax fair as earth and air And music-hearted sea!"

 Nonetheless, the poem was a hit, and reportedly inspired no fewer than 75 musical settings.
 But it wasn't until 1905 that Clarence A. Barbour managed to fit it to Samuel A. Ward's 1890 tune "Materna" (which, according to William Reynolds, Companion to Baptist Hymnal, Broadman Press, 1976, p.
 153, had been written for a hymn, "O Mother Dear, Jerusalem").